ErebAsh/Rhythma/README.md

 ## Contributing

 Contributions are welcome.
 Please read [CONTRIBUTING.md](https://github.com/ishita2740/Rhythma/blob/main/CONTRIBUTING.md) before opening a pull request.
 Since large parts of the app are still being wired together (see [Project Status](#project-status)), issues that clarify or fix the frontend/backend integration gaps above are especially useful right now.
-First Period Guidance, the Ayurvedic Correlation Layer, and WhatsApp Bot Integration are open, clean-slate feature areas — see [CONTRIBUTING.md](./CONTRIBUTING.md#feature-areas-open-for-contribution) for how to propose an approach.
+First Period Guidance, the Ayurvedic Correlation Layer, WhatsApp Bot Integration, and the planned website are open, clean-slate feature areas — see [CONTRIBUTING.md](./CONTRIBUTING.md#feature-areas-open-for-contribution) for how to propose an approach.

 ---